zilliztech/zdoc/versioned_docs/version-byoc/tutorials/data/schema-data-fields/schema-design-hands-on.md

 ## Loading Index{#loading-index}

-When creating a collection in Milvus, you can choose to load the index immediately or defer it until after bulk ingesting some data.
+When creating a collection in a Zilliz Cloud cluster, you can choose to load the index immediately or defer it until after bulk ingesting some data.
 Typically, you don't need to make an explicit choice about this, as the above examples show that the index is automatically built for any ingested data right after collection creation.
 This allows for immediate searchability of the ingested data.
 However, if you have a large bulk insert after collection creation and don't need to search for any data until a certain point, you can defer the index building by omitting index_params in the collection creation and build the index by calling load explicitly after ingesting all the data.
 This method is more efficient for building the index on a large collection, but no searches can be done until calling load().

 ## How to Define Data Model For Multi-tenancy{#how-to-define-data-model-for-multi-tenancy}

 The concept of multiple tenants is commonly used in scenarios where a single software application or service needs to serve multiple independent users or organizations, each with their own isolated environment.
 This is frequently seen in cloud computing, SaaS (Software as a Service) applications, and database systems.
 For example, a cloud storage service may utilize multi-tenancy to allow different companies to store and manage their data separately while sharing the same underlying infrastructure.
 This approach maximizes resource utilization and efficiency while ensuring data security and privacy for each tenant.

 The easiest way to differentiate tenants is by isolating their data and resources from each other.
-Each tenant either has exclusive access to specific resources or shares resources with others to manage Milvus entities such as databases, collections, and partitions.
-There are specific methods aligned with these entities to implement Milvus multi-tenancy.
+Each tenant either has exclusive access to specific resources or shares resources with others to manage Zilliz Cloud cluster entities such as databases, collections, and partitions.
+There are specific methods aligned with these entities to implement multi-tenancy.
 You can refer to the [Milvus multi-tenancy page](https://milvus.io/docs/multi_tenancy.md#Multi-tenancy-strategies) for more information.